The Rough Riders

 Springfield Rifles and Carbines, Caliber .45-70

-While not of general issue the Rough Riders also utilized several caisson mounted Gatling Guns in .30-40 Krag (not .45-70) as well as 2 tripod mounted M1895 Colt/Browning "Potato Digger" machineguns in 7 x 57 Mauser that were donated to the unit.
+While not of general issue the Rough Riders also utilized several caisson mounted Gatling Guns in .30-40 Krag (not .45-70) with "stick" magazines, as well as 2 tripod mounted M1895 Colt/Browning "Potato Digger" machineguns in 7 x 57 Mauser that were donated to the unit.

 Photo of the unit's 2 M1895 machine guns taken at San Antonio, TX prior to embarkation